weecology/forecasting-course/content/en/docs/regime-shifts/_index.md

 ---
-title: "Regime Shifts"
+title: "Regime Shifts (09/29/2020)"
+linkTitle: "Regime shifts"
 weight: 9
-description:
+description: Face our assumptions (and the associated challenges) related to how quickly nature changes
 ---

 {{% pageinfo %}}

 **Learning Objectives:**
-* First lesson objective
-* Second lesson objective
+* Define different ways nature can change over time
+* Assess how rapid versus slow change impact our ability to forecast ecology

 {{% /pageinfo %}}

-A brief description of the lesson.